-Step by step: registering for a vaccine in Sedgwick County
+Step by step: Registering for a vaccine in Sedgwick County

 If you do not qualify yet, you are directed to a page with the vaccine availability plan.

-If you are a Healtcare associated worker or over age 80, the current qualifications for a vaccine, you are directed to page that details how to register for your vaccine, what you must bring with you and the amount of time you can plan to spend while getting your vaccine.
+If you are a healthcare associated worker or over age 80, the current qualifications for a vaccine, you are directed to a page that details how to register for your vaccine, what you must bring with you, and the amount of time you can plan to spend while getting your vaccine.

 Frequently asked questions with answers are available here.